The Bankrate promise

-- Between 1980 and 2020, the South, Southeast and Central regions of the United States experienced a higher frequency of billion-dollar weather disasters than any other regions.
+- Between 1980 and 2020, the South, Central and Southeast regions of the U.S. experienced a higher frequency of billion-dollar weather disasters than any other regions.
 (NOAA)

-- The most expensive natural disaster in history was Hurricane Katrina, which cost more than $89 billion.
+- The most expensive natural disaster in the history of the U.S. was Hurricane Katrina, which cost more than $89 billion.
 (Newsweek)

 - An inch of water in your home can cause $25,000 of damage.
 (Federal Emergency Management Agency)

 - Texas had 137 natural disasters in the last 40 years, the most of any state.
 Damage cost between $200 and $340 billion.
 (Spectrum News)